-Keeping a tidy house feels almost impossible with a one-year-old son and three-year-old daughter.
+Keeping a clean and tidy house feels almost impossible with a one-year-old son and three-year-old daughter.
 They still need constant supervision and are nowhere near the same nap schedule.
 It’s a miracle if I can get my daughter to nap, and my son will either take one nap that is three hours long or three naps that are only an hour long each.

 The majority of my cleaning is done when my son is asleep as I can leave my daughter unsupervised (with the use of a baby monitor) for short periods of time with her tablet.
 The rest is done when my husband is available to watch the kids, although most of the time we switch, and I rest while he finishes the cleaning.
 Chores are 50/50 around here, and I can’t wait for the day when my kids can pitch in with cleaning their rooms.

 - Pick up living room.
 This includes putting away toys, cleaning up any trash, vacuuming the couch of any crumbs (I use a small hand vacuum for this), and fixing and fluffing the couch cushions.

 - Clean the kitchen.
 I scrub dishes and wipe counters and appliances.
 I recently started using H-E-B brand soaps and they’re great!
 I was using Mrs. Meyer’s soap, and while it worked great, the soap is coconut-based, and I’m allergic to coconut, so it was hard on my skin.
 I do dishes by hand in this order: silverware, baby bottles/cups, cups/mugs, small plates, big plates, small bowls, big bowls, skillets, then finally pots.
 Our washer and dryer are in the kitchen so after I finish the dishes I use Method All Purpose Spray and a microfiber cloth to clean the counters and wipe the stove, washer, dryer, and fridge.